vegaalfaro/geneticMapRFiles/README.md

 - markers_homozygous: dimensions of `hom_phased_geno_1629`
 - markers_heterozygous: dimensions of `het_phased_geno_1629_filt`

+The **binned_geno_1629.RData** file contains the following R objects: - `geno.het.bin`: A genotype matrix of 2480 **binned** markers by 100 individuals.
+Includes heterozygous and homozygous markers. - `geno.hom.bin`: A genotype matrix of 998 **binned** markers by 100 individuals.
+Includes homozygous markers only. - `dendro`: a ggplot object showing a dendrogram used to visualize relationship among samples.

 ### vcf

 - `SNP_updated_IDs_sorted2.vcf.gz`: This is a lightly filtered version